pushkaraj2007/Cardit/README.md

 # Cardit

-Cardit is a web-app where you can create your own GitHub profile card.
+Cardit is a Web App where you can create your own GitHub profile card.

-## Languages/ Tool:
+## Languages/Tools

 - HTML
 - CSS